|

 substitute for flesh and blood.
 Voice minus body equals zero-a principle

 unanimously approved by the scientific community.
-My

 eldest son, standing behind my wife, took my hand grinning widely.
 Then,